rafaelpimenta53/study-case-20250521/README.md

 - **Docker** – Containerization of each stage
 - **AWS S3** – Data storage
 - **Apache Airflow** – Workflow scheduling and orchestration

-## Goal of the Application

-The primary goal of this application is to build a data pipeline for educational purposes.

-1. **Demonstrates Medallion Architecture**: Implements the three-layer approach (Bronze, Silver, Gold) for data processing
-2. **API Data Ingestion**: Collects raw data from the Open Brewery DB API and stores it with minimal processing
-3. **Data Quality & CDC**: Implements Change Data Capture (CDC) logic to track data inserts, updates and deletes
-4. **Business Intelligence**: Creates aggregated views for analytical purposes and reporting
-5. **Containerization**: Runs entirely in Docker containers for consistency across environments
-6. **Orchestration**: Uses Apache Airflow for workflow management and scheduling

 ## How to Run the Application